Free F5 Networks F5CAB4 Exam Actual Questions & Explanations

 Use this topic map to guide your study for F5 Networks F5CAB4 (BIG-IP Administration Control Plane Administration) within the F5 Certified Administrator, BIG-IP Certification path.

-• UCS Archive Management: Apply procedural concepts to create, backup, and restore Unified Configuration Sets (UCS) for disaster recovery and configuration migration across BIG-IP systems.
+• UCS Archive Management: Apply procedural concepts required to create, manage, and restore a UCS archive to preserve and recover system configurations across upgrades or migrations.

-• Authentication Methods: Explain local, LDAP, RADIUS, and TACACS+ authentication mechanisms and their configuration for administrative access control.
+• Authentication Methods: Explain authentication methods available in BIG-IP, including local authentication, LDAP, RADIUS, and TACACS+ integration for administrative access control.

-• System Services Configuration: Identify configured system services such as NTP, DNS, syslog, and SNMP, and understand their role in operational monitoring and time synchronization.
+• System Services Configuration: Identify configured system services such as DNS, NTP, SNMP, and syslog to understand which services are active and how they support operational monitoring.

 Question Formats & What They Test